The Sims (video game): Building tools

-When the "Live" mode occurs in the game, the player may enter "Build" mode or "Buy" mode to pause time and renovate the house or lot.
-When the game begins, each family starts off with 20,000 simoleons (regardless of its number of members).
+In Live mode, the player controls Sims directly, while Build and Buy modes pause time and allow the player to construct, renovate, and furnish lots.
+When the game begins, each family starts with 20,000 simoleons, regardless of its number of members.
 These funds can be used to purchase a small house or vacant lot on the neighborhood screen.
-After purchasing a lot, a user may construct or remodel a house in Build mode or purchase or move furniture in Buy mode.
-All architectural and customizable features and furnishings in Build and Buy modes follow a square-tile system in which items must be placed on a tile.
+After purchasing a lot, the player may construct or remodel a house in Build mode or purchase and move furniture in Buy mode.
+Architectural elements and furnishings follow a square-tile system in which items must be placed on tiles.
 Walls and fences extend along the edge of a tile and can follow the edge of the tile or cross it diagonally, but furniture items cannot be placed on either side of a crossed tile.
-The base game contains over 150 items, including furniture and architectural elements.
+The base game contains more than 150 items, including furniture and architectural elements.

-In addition, the game includes an architecture system.
-The game was originally designed solely as an architecture simulator, with the Sims there only to evaluate the houses, but during development, it was decided that the Sims were more interesting than originally anticipated, and their once-limited role in the game was developed further.
-Players have a broad choice of objects that their respective Sims may purchase.
-Objects fall into one of eight broad categories: seating, surfaces, decorations, electronics, appliances, plumbing, lighting, and miscellaneous.
+The building system originated in the game's early design as an architecture simulator, in which the Sims existed mainly to evaluate houses.
+During development, the team decided that the Sims were more interesting than originally anticipated and expanded their role in the game.
+Players can purchase objects in eight broad categories: seating, surfaces, decorations, electronics, appliances, plumbing, lighting, and miscellaneous.